romdotdog/jake-spec/README.md

 Welcome to the documentation for the Jake programming language.

 ## Introduction
 If one were to think about it, Jake is what you would get if Rust, TypeScript, and Haskell had a beautiful baby.
 Or a bratty one maybe.
-This baby is highly opinionated, like his second cousin Brisk, though he does operate on a philosophy.
+This baby is highly opinionated, like his sister [Brisk,](https://github.com/spotandjake/Brisk) though he does operate on a philosophy.

 - *Be performant.* All constructs map very closely to WebAssembly, and abstractions are thin.
-- *Be maintainable.* Jake will complain when you write code only God could possibly understand.
+- *Be rational.* Even though Jake may be an imperative language, it closely follows functional and theoretical principles according to [homotopy type theory.](https://en.wikipedia.org/wiki/Homotopy_type_theory)
 - *Be real.* Jake will not cater to non-WebAssembly programmers.
 Bid farewell to booleans, short-circuit evaluation, and traditional control flow semantics.
 May their bindles serve them well.

 ## Types